Vini Lopez: Reunions with Springsteen

-However this was not the last occasion that Lopez backed Springsteen in concert.
-On September 8, 1974 at The Stone Pony, following a set by the Blackberry Booze Band, Springsteen accompanied by Lopez and Garry Tallent joined Southside Johnny for several songs, including a rendition of "Twist and Shout".
-Shortly afterwards the Blackberry Booze Band, led by Southside and Steve Van Zandt, would become Southside Johnny & The Asbury Jukes.
-On January 18, 1989, Lopez, together with George Theiss, the leader of The Castiles, an early Springsteen band, and Patti Scialfa, was one of Springsteen's guests at the 4th Annual Rock and Roll Hall of Fame dinner at the Waldorf Astoria Hotel.
-Backstreets, a Springsteen fanzine, reported that Springsteen invited Lopez on stage during the jam session and that he subsequently backed Little Richard, Stevie Wonder, Mick Jagger and Keith Richards as well as Springsteen himself during a performance of Roy Orbison's "Crying".
-On July 21, 2003, at the Giants Stadium, during The Rising Tour, Lopez also made a guest appearance, playing on "Spirit in the Night".
-Another guest performance with the E Street band was on October 20, 2009, where he backed Springsteen at the Wachovia Spectrum in Philadelphia during "Spirit in the Night".
+Since his departure from the E Street Band, Lopez has reunited with Springsteen on multiple occasions.
+On September 8, 1974 at The Stone Pony, following a set by the Blackberry Booze Band, Springsteen, accompanied by Lopez and Garry Tallent, joined Southside Johnny for several songs, including a rendition of "Twist and Shout".
+Shortly afterwards, the Blackberry Booze Band, led by Southside Johnny and Steve Van Zandt, became Southside Johnny & The Asbury Jukes.

+On January 18, 1989, Lopez, together with George Theiss, the leader of the Castiles, an early Springsteen band, and Patti Scialfa, was one of Springsteen's guests at the 4th Annual Rock and Roll Hall of Fame dinner at the Waldorf Astoria Hotel.
+Backstreets, a Springsteen fanzine, reported that Springsteen had invited Lopez on stage during the jam session and that he subsequently backed Little Richard, Stevie Wonder, Mick Jagger and Keith Richards as well as Springsteen himself during a performance of Roy Orbison's "Crying".
+On July 21, 2003, at Giants Stadium during the Rising Tour, Lopez also made a guest appearance, playing on "Spirit in the Night".
+Lopez made another guest appearance with the E Street band on October 20, 2009, backing Springsteen at the Wachovia Spectrum in Philadelphia on "Spirit in the Night".

 On September 19, 2012, Lopez made a guest appearance during Springsteen's first concert at the new MetLife Stadium, playing on "The E Street Shuffle".

 On April 10, 2014, Lopez was inducted as a member of the E Street Band into the Rock and Roll Hall of Fame and performed three songs with the band during the ceremony.
-Lopez made a guest appearance in 2016 during a show on The River Tour 2016 in Philadelphia on September 9.
-2016, where he performed on "It's Hard to Be a Saint in the City" and "Spirit in the Night".
+Lopez made a guest appearance in 2016 during a show on the River Tour 2016 in Philadelphia on September 9, 2016, performing on "It's Hard to Be a Saint in the City" and "Spirit in the Night".